-- Planned procurements are detailed in the association's departmental plans which are monitored quarterly. - A standard report will be produced at the completion of all regulated contract procurements, confirming the business case, the selected procurement route and outcome, and will be reported to the association's Board or Executive, as appropriate to the value of the contract. - Spend and performance against targets for placed contracts, are monitored by the relevant lead officer on a monthly basis, and performance variances are reported to the Executive officers. - The Director of Finance and Corporate Support monitors overall spend against budget on a monthly basis.
+- Planned procurements are detailed in the Association's departmental plans which are monitored quarterly. - A standard report is produced at the completion of all regulated contract procurements, confirming the business case, the selected procurement route and outcome, and will be reported to the Association's Board or Executive, as appropriate to the value of the contract. - An established Procurement Group, meeting throughout the year, with a remit to ensure implementation of the strategy and preparation of the Annual Report.